j3k0/cordova-plugin-purchase-documentation/use-cases/payment-braintree.md

 As mentioned earlier, we'll use iaptic for the server side integration with Braintree.

-We'll instantiate the [iaptic component](https://github.com/j3k0/cordova-plugin-purchase/blob/v13/api/classes/CdvPurchase.Iaptic.md), using the provided `braintreeClientTokenProvider` and `validator` to
+We'll instantiate the [iaptic component](https://github.com/j3k0/cordova-plugin-purchase/blob/v13/api/classes/CdvPurchase.Iaptic.md), and use the provided `braintreeClientTokenProvider` and `validator` to handle the server-side part of the purchase process.

 {% code lineNumbers="true" %}
 ```javascript